What Does it Take to Be a Sales Engineer?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Related Job Titles for this Occupation:

 There were about 74,900 jobs for Sales Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Sales Engineer by 2026.
-The BLS estimates 8,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,300 job openings in this field each year.